 It should be noted that not all apartments are going to allow pets.
 In some cases, a landlord may allow pets but prefer to rent their property to someone without them.
 In that case, you may be able to sweeten the deal but offering a higher security deposit or pay a higher monthly rent.

-Apartment hunting can be very competitive, especially in larger, more densely populated cities like New York.
+Apartment hunting can be very competitive, especially in larger, more densely populated cities like New York City.
 Given this, preparation and timing are key to securing your apartment.
 Make sure to have your references in order, a solid cover letter ready, and be prepared for any fees associated with the property, such as pet and security deposits.
 Weโre excited to see you snag that place of your dreams!